 Procurement Request No

 The following CPG item(s):

-were not procured due to (check all that apply): Not available competitively within a reasonable time frame.
+were not procured due to (check all that apply):

+Not available competitively within a reasonable time framework.
 Does/Do not meet appropriate performance standards.
 Only available at an unreasonable price.

-Attending small, minority, and women-owned business procurement conferences and trade fairs explanation: (Signature)
+Attending small, minority, and women-owned business price.

+Explanation: (Signature)

-Procurement Originator Date Approved:
+Procurement Originator Approved: ite

 (Signature)

-Contracting Officer Date
+Contracting Officer Da ite

-Copy to: SSA Environmental Executive
+Copy to: GSA Environmental Executive